Vance Wilkins: Eavesdropping scandal

 In March 2002, Republican Party of Virginia Chairman Edmund Matricardi III (R) pled guilty to eavesdropping on a Democratic Party conference call.
 State Attorney General Jerry Kilgore (R) investigated, which expanded to include Speaker Vance Wilkins and his chief of staff, Claudia D. Tucker, who pled guilty resigned, was fined $1,000 and given a year probation.

-Resignation from Virginia House and House Speakership due to multiple sexual harassment accusations
+Resignation due to sexual harassment accusations

-June 7–14, 2002, The Washington Post reported that executives of Wilkins' former construction company had revealed that Wilkins had paid $100,000 to a former political staffer, Jennifer L. Thompson, to keep quiet about "unwelcome sexual advances" by Wilkins.
-Multiple women came forward subsequently, claiming similar harassment - so the Post says he may have resigned to avoid further public contempt.
+In June 2002, executives of Wilkins' former construction company revealed that Wilkins had paid $100,000 to a former political staffer, Jennifer L. Thompson, to keep quiet about "unwelcome sexual advances" by Wilkins.
+Multiple women came forward subsequently, claiming similar harassment.
 Under pressure from Kilgore and his own Republican caucus, Wilkins resigned as Speaker a week later, and then resigned from the House shortly afterward.